 Finally, Table~\ref{tab:model-c-mpc} shows the timings of 2PC data scoring.
 Runtimes are stable, though CIFAR-100 incurs higher overhead due to its larger output dimension.

-Overall, Table~\ref{tab:overall-times} summarizes the end-to-end runtime of the full protocol.
-While \textsc{PrivaDE} still requires nontrivial resources, it is feasible: smaller models require only about one minute of online time and less than 15 minutes end-to-end.
-Further optimizations—such as reducing the size of block A or lowering the number of $\mathsf{CP}$ and $\mathsf{CnCZK}$ checks—can trade off security assurance for reduced runtime, depending on application needs.
+Table~\ref{tab:overall-times} summarizes end-to-end runtime.
+While \textsc{PrivaDE} requires nontrivial resources, it is feasible: smaller models need only about one minute online and less than 15 minutes total.
+Further optimizations—reducing block A size or lowering $\mathsf{CP}$ and $\mathsf{CnCZK}$ checks—can trade privacy leakage for reduced runtime.